 Natasha Nuralanis binti Zulkipli of PPSEAWA Malaysia was chosen to receive a Young Women’s Fund award as the project leader for developing the iAgree mobile learning application to support the online learning needs of underserved children from two rural schools in Sarawak, Malaysia.

-Claire Toh of PPSEAWA Taiwan was chosen to receive a Young Women’s Fund award for her video project, Unite the Diverse, which blends different styles of dance and symbolizes how different cultures can work together harmoniously.
-Proceeds will go to performing arts education for underprivileged children in Taiwan.
+Claire Toh and Gloria Lee of PPSEAWA Taiwan were chosen to receive a Young Women’s Fund award for their video project, Unite the Diverse.
+Gloria made the video to show how different dance styles can blend harmoniously to symbolize how diverse cultures can work together and embrace each other.
+Claire promoted the video and its proceeds were used to fund performing arts education for underprivileged children in Taiwan.